 Stair runner carpets can be purchased in a wide variety of attractive patterns and designs.
 The typical Victorian design is a patterned centre panel with plainer side sections, termed as rails.
 However for the unconfident or inexperienced DIYer, matching the patterns on a staircase that is anything other than a straight run can seem daunting.

-With a few tips, you will be able to ascertain what is possible and not possible and whether you can purchase the patterned carpet you would like, and get the pattern to match up for your non-standard staircase, or whether you need to purchase a plain carpet because pattern matching is beyond your abilities.
-Smaller patterns are easier to join than larger patterns as any imperfections in pattern matching are harder to notice.
-On larger patterns unskilful joins will really stand out.
+With a little help from us, you will be able to ascertain what is possible and not possible and whether you can purchase the patterned carpet you would like, and get the pattern to match up for your non-standard staircase, or whether you need to purchase a plain carpet because pattern matching is beyond your abilities.
+Smaller patterns are easier to join than larger patterns as any imperfections in pattern matching are less obvious.
+On larger patterns unskilful joins will really stand out and ruin the whole project.

 Can you use a patterned stair runner on a staircase with a turn?

 In theory a pattern can always match ie create a mirrored effect on any staircase.
-All you need is to be willing to invest some time to get a great finish or the money to pay a professional.
+All you need is to be willing to invest some time to get a great finish or the money to pay a professional carpet fitter who has worked with patterned stair runners before or is willing to learn a new skill.

 A traditional stair runner carpet would have stair rods to hold the carpet in place.
 This is however not an adequate method of fixing the carpet in place and stair rods nowadays are simply used for decorative purposes.
 This is because the carpet can slip underfoot which on a staircase is very dangerous.
 Gripper and underlay should be used under stair runner carpets in the same way as they are used for any other carpet.